This site is published by:

 * * *

-Beyond the strict annual photography of the indicators and the publication of the index for the companies concerned, the Group wants to continue to improve its actions with the aim of social progress to strengthen professional equality between women and men.
+Beyond the strict annual snapshot of indicators and the publication of the Index for the companies concerned, the Group aims to continually improve its actions with a goal of social progress to reinforce professional equality between women and men.

-Publicis Groupe is convinced that professional and salary equality is a factor of collective enrichment and sustainable performance, and a major challenge of social policy.
+Publicis Groupe is convinced that professional and salary equality is a factor of collective enrichment and sustainable performance, and a major focus of social policy.

-The Group also wishes to raise the awareness of its employees and management staff on other equally important issues aimed at strengthening professional equality between women and men: work-life balance and the fight against sexual harassment and sexist behaviour.
+Publicis Groupe also wishes to raise awareness among its employees and management about other equally important issues aimed at strengthening professional equality between women and men, such as work-life balance and combating sexual harassment and sexist behavior.

 Sign in